blueshed/chat/readme.md

 pylint, axblack, pytest and sphinx.
 I use [Atom](https://atom.io/), but others are excellent too, such as VS Code, Eclipse and PyCharm.
 Atom has plug-ins to make it a usable python ide: language-python, python-black, linter-pylint, platformio-ide-terminal, to name but a few.
+What we'll do her is in the terminal, so any editor will do.

 By engineering I mean tested, consistent, documented code.
-So let's start setting up some tools to make this less daunting.
+So let's start setting up some command line tools to make this less daunting.

 In this artcile I'll be concentrating on python and cover javascript in another article when I address my appalling gui.